IIIF/api/source/api/annex/openannotation/index.md

 ## 1. Introduction

-As with the detailed use of any general framework within another, there are some extensions necessary to make the best use of the [Web Annotation][webanno] model within the IIIF APIs.
+As with the detailed use of any general framework within another, there are some extensions necessary to make the best use of the [Web Annotation][org-w3c-webanno] model within the IIIF APIs.
 This document covers those extension points.
 It was previously applied to the predecessor of the Web Annotation model, called Open Annotation.
 The extensions defined can be used with either framework.

 ## 2. Selectors